 Amazon spent $11 billion on tv series, movies, and music for the platform in 2020.
 This included licensing and production costs associated with video and music offered to Amazon's Prime members, as well as expenses related to digital subscriptions and content that the company sells or rents.

-Amazon Music hasn't had the success of Spotify or Apple Music, but at the beginning of 2020, Amazon announced that it had 55 million customers on its music streaming platform.
-Some were Amazon Prime members who get on-demand, ad-free access to over 2 million songs through the Amazon Music service.
+Amazon Music hasn't had the success of Spotify or Apple Music, but in 2021, Amazon announced that it had over 68 million customers on its music streaming platform.
+Amazon Prime members enjoy this benefit as a subscriber, with unlimited, on-demand, and ad-free access to over 100 million songs through Amazon Music.

 Amazon does an excellent job of keeping its Amazon Prime members.
 69% of consumers who sign up for a trial membership convert to a paid membership.
 93% of consumers continue to pay for the program after one year, and of those, 98% remain signed up after they've been Prime members for two years.